 The steps outlined below were performed in Microsoft Excel 2013 but will work in previous versions of Microsoft Excel as well.

-If you are moving columns that contain a formula, or which are referenced in formulas, then Excel will automatically update the formulas in the column based upon its new location.
+If you are moving columns that contain a formula or which are referenced in formulas, then Excel will automatically update the formulas in the column based on its new location.

 Step 1: Open the spreadsheet containing the columns that you want to move.